kitnato/neverquest/README.md

 The chance for the character to completely ignore all effects of an incoming monster's spell (`TODO`) and/or [ailment](#ailments).

+Deflecting an ailment is only possible after acquiring the [Armorcraft](#armorcraft) skill.

 #### Dodge

 Dodging an incoming attack negates all damage, but doesn't cost any stamina the way [blocking](#block) does, but only if no [armor](#armor) or [hide](#hide-armor) armor is worn.
 [Reinforced](#reinforced-armor) armor incurs a stamina cost for dodging, and [plate](#plate-armor) removes the ability to dodge altogether.